JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/NOTES.md

 	- While the former ... , the latter ...
 	- have been considered as means to provide
 	- The trend towards edge-clouds is expected
+	- For the sake of tractability we only consider
 	- We tackle the edge cloud network design problem
 	- Which is, to the best of our knowledge, an untreated problem in the literature
 - TODO:
 	- Organize BibteX